sajal-n/guardon/README.md

 - rulesEngine: `src/utils/rulesEngine.js` — core validation engine.
 Exports `validateYaml`, `previewPatchedYaml` and helpers.
 Designed to run in both browser (with UMD js-yaml) and Node (npm js-yaml).
 - kyvernoImporter: `src/utils/kyvernoImporter.js` — converts Kyverno patterns to internal rules.
+ - options UI: `src/options/options.html` and `src/options/options.js` — the Options page includes the Kyverno preview modal, import panel (paste/cancel), a suggest-fix helper, and the import logic that merges or replaces rules by id.
 - content scripts: minimal and message-driven — they avoid DOM mutations on load.
 - background service worker: provides a `FETCH_RAW` helper for CORS/raw fetching.